 Loss of Coordination

 Alcohol affects GABA, one of the brain’s neurotransmitters.
 This slows people’s reaction times and makes them clumsy.
-When people drink enough, it can be nearly impossible to walk or even stand.
+When people drink enough, walking or even standing can be nearly impossible.

 Increased Blood Pressure

-Excessive alcohol consumption temporarily raises blood pressure, which, in itself, isn’t that big of a deal.
-Repeated binge drinking, however, which is defined as drinking four drinks within two hours for women and five drinks within two hours for men, can lead to long-term increases in blood pressure.
+Excessive alcohol consumption temporarily raises blood pressure, which isn’t that big of a deal.
+Repeated binge drinking, which is defined as drinking four drinks within two hours for women and five drinks within two hours for men, can lead to long-term increases in blood pressure.

 Long-term high blood pressure increases the risk of stroke and other cardiovascular conditions.
 Additionally, alcohol contains a lot of calories.
-This often leads to weight gain, which also increases the risk of high blood pressure.
+This often leads to weight gain, increasing the risk of high blood pressure.

 Lower Body Temperature